DanOPT/ansible-role-ifw/README.md

 ```
 **Every host can only be part of one group** that will define the parent node names and address.
 The group name will also be used to define the zone name.

-There can also be more than one group as a zone specified in the Inventory.
+There can be more than one group as a zone specified in the Inventory.

 License
 -------